sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at IQS School of Management, Universitat Ramon Llull.
 I was born in Shanghai and moved to Europe since 2016.
-I am now working on a MSCA-funded project with a focus on examining development traps in China.
-My current research agenda gazes at migration, child development and capability approach.
-I am interested in all sorts of theories and topics on decision-making and well-being.
-Beyond research, I love writing novels and travel.
-Cruising around the world and pushing the frontiers of knowledge are the coolest things I could think.
-Here is the zone where I reposit some musings and share my research.
+I am now working on a MSCA-funded project and researching labor migration, child development, and well-being, among others.
+I have also taught Econometrics in winter 2022.
+In my spare time, I like writing novels and excursion.
+Cruising around the world and pushing the frontiers of knowledge are the coolest things I can figure out.
+Here is a space where I deposit some musings and share my research.